F# Suspended Fourth Seventh Guitar Arpeggio

 Also known as: 7sus4, 7sus

 The F# Suspended Fourth Seventh arpeggio contains 4 notes (F#, B, C#, E).
-Use the interactive fretboard above to explore this arpeggio on Guitar with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Guitar.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the F# Suspended Fourth Seventh Arpeggio